carlesi4/carlesi4/README.md

 - 👋 Hi, I’m @carlesi4
-- 👀 I’m interested in coding, game theory and bottom up organized systems.
+- 👀 I’m interested in coding, game theory and bottom up hierarchical organization.
 - 🌱 I’m currently learning Python 3.9.5
 - 💞️ I’m looking to collaborate on anything and everything
 - 📫 How to reach me?
 Just take a look around in all my usual haunts.